How a congresswoman's Foreign Affairs Committee seat became a pipeline to millions for her husband's investment firm

 The firm likely aggregates the Total Project Value of infrastructure deals they touch - a deceptive marketing tactic.

-| Year | Asset | Value Range | Income | Analysis |
+| Year | Asset | Value Range | Income | Type | Analysis |

-| 2022 | Rose Lake Capital | $1 - $1,000 | None | Dormant/Shell status |
+| 2022 | Rose Lake Capital | $1 - $1,000 | None | Partnership | Dormant / shell status |

-| 2023 | Rose Lake Capital | $1 - $1,000 | $15k - $50k | Modest consulting fees |
+| 2023 | Rose Lake Capital | $1 - $1,000 | $15k - $50k | Partnership | Modest consulting fees; no asset growth |

-| 2024 | Rose Lake Capital | $5M - $25M | None | REVALUATION EVENT |
+| 2024 | Rose Lake Capital | $5M - $25M | None | Partnership | Large markup with no reported income (illiquid / unrealized) |

-| 2023 | eStCru LLC | $15k - $50k | $201 - $1,000 | Struggling micro-business |
+| 2023 | eStCru LLC | $15k - $50k | $201 - $1,000 | Partnership | Small disclosed business |

-| 2024 | eStCru LLC | $1M - $5M | None | Suspicious markup |
+| 2024 | eStCru LLC | $1M - $5M | None | Partnership | Large markup with no reported income |

 Rep. Omar sits on the House Foreign Affairs Committee's Subcommittee on Africa.
 Her husband's firm invested in an African mining project whose value depends on U.S. diplomatic support for Guinea and Liberia.